Unnamed-5/unnamed-5.github.io/privacy.md

 **In short: We don't collect anything**

-（although i'm an indie but "we" sounds more profressional)
+（although I'm an indie but saying "we" seems to be more profressional :) )

 ![privacy](assets/privacy.jpg "a locked lock on a computer keyboard")